 AI for Life Science @ KTH

-On October 14, 9.00-17.00 KTH’s research platforms on Digitalization and Life Science Technology arranged a daylong digital workshop on artificial intelligence and machine learning for life science, health and care.
+In October 2020, KTH’s research platforms on Digitalization and Life Science Technology arranged a daylong digital workshop on artificial intelligence and machine learning for life science, health and care.
 The aim was to bring together academia, industry and government to imagine and organize a research agenda for AI in Health, for Stockholm and Sweden.

 Watch the event